roots/docs/docs/sage/10.x/installation.md

 ::: tab "Install Acorn with Composer"

-Install Sage on your WordPress install managed by Composer, such as with [Bedrock](https://roots.io/bedrock/):
+Install Acorn on your WordPress install managed by Composer, such as with [Bedrock](https://roots.io/bedrock/):

 ```sh
 $ composer require roots/acorn